usellm/usellm/packages/usellm/README.md

 `useLLM` is a React hook for integrating large language models like OpenAI's ChatGPT with just a few lines of code.
 [Try Demo](https://usellm.org/demo)

-**NOTE**: This library is currently a wrapper over [OpenAI's chat completions API](https://platform.openai.com/docs/api-reference/chat/create).
-More language models and APIs will be added soon.

 ## Installation

 Install the package from NPM: